attack68/rateslib/docs/source/i_whatsnew.rst

        - The :class:`~rateslib.instruments.FXVolValue` now has parameters which allow it to be used to calibrate :class:`~rateslib.fx_volatility.FXSabrSmile` and :class:`~rateslib.fx_volatility.FXSabrSurface`.
+       - The accrual function for a UK treasury bond is changed from *'linear_days'* to *'linear_days_long_front_split'* with an example bond demonstrating this calculation method being GB00BTXS1K06.
+       - The ``spec`` *'uk_gb'* now uses a 'LongFront' ``stub`` instead of 'ShortFront' to better reproduce most newly issued bonds from the UK DMO.
    * - **Developers**
      - - The PyO3 version is upgraded to 0.27. (`1110 <https://github.com/attack68/rateslib/pull/1110>`_)
        - Supporting versions of Python 3.14, pandas 2.3.3 and numpy 2.3.5 are now integrated